What Blockbuster Automaker Profits Tell Us About The Pandemic Economy

 But the unexpectedly strong performance from automakers in the third quarter helps make up for the losses they suffered earlier in the year.

-And it's a relief for automakers as they look toward the future, where they have committed to make hefty investments.
+And it's a relief as they look toward the future, where they have committed to making hefty investments.

-Every major car company is banking on a future in battery-powered vehicles, which requires an expensive transformation in their industry.
+Every major car company is banking on a future in battery-powered vehicles, which requires an expensive transformation in the industry.
 And that's before you tally up the costs of investing in autonomous vehicles.

-GM CEO Mary Barra emphasized this week that the tremendous amount of cash that GM was earning from full-size trucks and SUVs in North America will allow the company to self-fund its electric vehicle investments, rather than needing to borrow money or seek investors.
+GM CEO Mary Barra emphasized this week that the tremendous amount of cash that GM was earning from full-size trucks and SUVs in North America will allow the company to self-fund its electric vehicle investments rather than needing to borrow money or seek investors.

 "We're going to go hard at [electric vehicles]," she said.
 "The North America performance ... allows us to do that."